Advanced Search

 Reference Tables allow you to combine metadata with logs, providing more information to resolve application issues.
 Add a query filter based on a Reference Table to perform lookup queries.
 For more information on creating and managing this feature, see the Reference Tables guide.

-To apply a query filter with Reference Tables, click on the + Add button next to the query editor and select Reference Table.
 In the following example, the Reference Table query filter is used to search all recent logs that include a malicious IP address from a threat intel reference table:

-The Datadog log explorer with reference table search options highlighted
+The Datadog Log Explorer with reference table search options highlighted

 Further reading